 Sayyid, Salman.
 Recalling The Caliphate.
 Hurst, 2014. pg.140-141

-About the author: Dimashqee is a student of history and politics, focusing on statecraft, geopolitics, and world history.
-You can follow him on Twitter here.
+About the Author: Dimashqee is a student of history and politics, focusing on statecraft, geopolitics, and world history.